Common Cash Flow Mistakes in 2022: Billings, Payments & Credit

 Arrears in billing

-One of the common errors made by early-age startups is to bill their customers in arrears and not solicit full or at a minimum, a portion of the payment in advance.
+one of the common errors made by early-age startups is to bill their customers in arrears and not solicit full or at a minimum, a portion of the payment in advance.

 A majority of the vendors decide to declare bankruptcy or pay their bills slowly or don’t make any payment at all when they make the payment.